-8.10.
-Contributions to non-mandated programs and projects should be skeptically considered and Council should consider lobbying the Province to cease the practice of requiring municipalities to participate in order for these entities to secure provincial funding.
+10. Place a moratorium on contributions to non-mandated programs and projects and lobby the Province to cease the practice of requiring municipalities to participate in order for these entities to secure provincial funding.

-The municipality has provided many grants over the years, including asset development grants, to community organizations that provide benefit to the citizens of Chatham-Kent.
-These grants include large amounts provided and committed to St. Clair College, University of Guelph Ridgetown Campus, the Hospice, the YMCA and most recently the Children's Treatment Centre and Chatham-Kent Health Alliance - Wallaceburg Rebuild.
+The municipality has provided over the years many grants, including asset development grants, to community organizations that provide benefit to the citizens of Chatham-Kent.
+These grants include large amounts provided and committed to St. Clair College, the YMCA and most recently the Hospice.
+Hospital and college rebuilds often require a large share of municipal contributions.

 Much of the Provincial assistance provided to these sectors for building campaigns and/or asset management projects requires some matching dollars from the municipality.
-This places an added burden on the municipality and usually causes municipal asset management projects to be reprioritized.
+This places an added burden on the municipality and usually causes asset management projects to be reprioritized.

-Most existing commitments should/must be fulfilled, but new requests should be carefully considered unless proven to be a strategic investment by Council.
+Most existing commitments should/must be fulfilled, but new requests should be placed on hold unless proven to be a strategic investment by Council.
 Municipalities should lobby the Province to cease the practice of requiring municipalities to participate in capital rebuilds of facilities falling under their mandate.